circleci/circleci-docs/jekyll/_cci2/contexts.md

 CircleCI enables you to restrict secret environment variables at run time by adding security groups to contexts.
 Only organization administrators may add *security groups* to a new or existing context.
 Security groups are definied as LDAP groups or GitHub teams.
 After a security group is added to a context, only members of that security group who are also CircleCI users may access or use the environment variables of the restricted context.

-Note: Organization administrators have read/write access to all repositories and have unrestricted access to all contexts.
+Note: Organization administrators have read/write access to all projects and have unrestricted access to all contexts.

 The default security group is `All members` and enables any member of the organization who uses CircleCI to use the context.